 PRO TIP: Not keen on walking all the way to Hero’s Square?
 Grab a Budapest Hop-On Hop-Off Bus Ticket to scoot between 39 designated stops throughout the city covering all the best attractions!

-Refresh with a swim in the Szechenyi Thermal Bath
+Refresh with a swim in the Szechenyi Thermal Baths

 Your 1-day Budapest itinerary has included a lot of walking.
 After traveling some of the paths taking you through the park, it’s time to rest your legs and warm your muscles in a geothermal bath.

-There are at least 80 hot springs located throughout Budapest, but Szechenyi is the largest and most popular.
+There are at least 80 hot springs located throughout Budapest, but the Szechenyi Thermal Baths are the largest and most popular.
 While it’s likely to be crowded with other tourists, the bathhouse includes several different pools.

 You need to pay a small fee to enter the pools, but the relief that you get is worth the price of admission.
 As a side note, you may want to bring a pair of flip-flops, as the concrete areas around the pools can get slippery.